-The color is always closely linked to the spirit of the same name and it was actually the drink that came first.
+The colour is always closely linked to the spirit of the same name and it was actually the drink that came first.
 Created in 1605 by Carthusian monks in France, the liqueur was known for its naturally vibrant hue and secret blend of 130 herbs.
 This herbal concoction led to it being sold as a health elixir, as many a historic alcoholic beverage has been marketed in the past.
 Even to this day there’s stories of it aiding digestion, sleep, headaches and even helping the drinker to live well into their nineties.

-It took a few centuries but chartreuse slowly became known as a color in its own right.
-First used in art before making its way into fashion and the home, it’s a love it or hate it color that has had many resurgences in popularity over the years.
+It took a few centuries but chartreuse slowly became known as a colour in its own right.
+First used in art before making its way into fashion and the home, it’s a love it or hate it colour that has had many resurgences in popularity over the years.
 Perhaps most recently in the ‘90s and early ‘00s when acid neon hues were used by the likes of the Spice Girls to literally explode onto the pop culture scene.

 Is Chartreuse Green or Yellow?